xfliu1995/teaching_book/appendix/appendix2.databases-servers.md

 * **ENCODE**

-  **Encyclopedia of DNA Elements**: a comprehensive parts list of functional elements in the human genome. [https://www.encodeproject.org/](https://www.encodeproject.org/)
+  **Encyclopedia of DNA Elements**: a comprehensive parts list of functional elements in the human genome.
+[ENCODE](https://www.encodeproject.org/)

 * **Roadmap Epigenomics**

-  A public resource of human epigenomic data. [https://egg2.wustl.edu/roadmap/web_portal/](https://egg2.wustl.edu/roadmap/web_portal/)
+  A public resource of human epigenomic data.
+[Roadmap Epigenomics](https://egg2.wustl.edu/roadmap/web_portal/)

-  More recently, Kellis Lab developed EpiMap, a more comprehensive data resource of human epigenomic data by integrating ChIP-seq datasets from ENCODE, Roadmap and other public data resource. [http://compbio.mit.edu/epimap/](http://compbio.mit.edu/epimap/)
+  More recently, Kellis Lab developed EpiMap, a more comprehensive data resource of human epigenomic data by integrating ChIP-seq datasets from ENCODE, Roadmap and other public data resource.
+[EpiMap](http://compbio.mit.edu/epimap/)

 * **1000 Genomes**

-  Most genetic variants with frequencies of at least 1% in the populations studied. [http://www.internationalgenome.org/](http://www.internationalgenome.org/)
+  Most genetic variants with frequencies of at least 1% in the populations studied.
+[1000 Genomes](http://www.internationalgenome.org/)

+* **gnomAD**

+  gnomAD is a resource developed by an international coalition of investigators, with the goal of aggregating and harmonizing both exome and genome sequencing data from a wide variety of large-scale sequencing projects. [gnomAD](https://gnomad.broadinstitute.org/)

 * **TCGA**